-In total, an examination of topline spending data during 2020 paints a picture of an economy that was buoyed by stimulus legislation during 2020 but that had yet to make the necessary progress to set the stage for a full and equitable recovery.
+In total, an examination of topline spending data during 2020 paints a picture of an economy that was buoyed by stimulus legislation but that had yet to make the necessary progress to set the stage for a full and equitable recovery.

-Real GDP during the first quarter of 2021 increased 6.4 percent at an annual rate, an improvement from the 4.3 percent growth rate of real GDP during the fourth quarter of 2020.
-The first quarter increase in real GDP was supported in large part by consumer spending, which grew 10.7 percent an at annual rate, and contributed 7.0 percentage points to the overall percent change in real GDP.
+Real GDP during the first quarter of 2021 increased 6.3 percent (q/q) at an annual rate, an improvement from the 4.5 percent growth rate of real GDP during the fourth quarter of 2020.
+The first quarter increase in real GDP was supported in large part by consumer spending, which grew 11.4 percent an at annual rate, and contributed 7.4 percentage points to the overall percent change in real GDP.
 Consumer spending represents roughly 70 percent of GDP, and has been shown to be responsive to economic stimulus throughout the COVID-19 pandemic, particularly Economic Impact Payments.
+The economy continued its rapid recovery into the second quarter of 2021.
+After posting 6.6 percent growth (q/q, AR) for Q2, the economy averaged 6.5 percent over the first half of 2021- a rate of expansion much faster than many forecasters anticipated as recently as January (Figure 6).